Unquenched Charmonium and Beyond: Problem and its solution

 \subsubsection{Non-resonant picture: concept and applications}

-The study of charmonium-like $XYZ$ states has been significantly enriched with the discovery of $Y(4260)$ by the BaBar Collaboration in 2005 \cite{BaBar:2005hhc} and $Y(4360)$ shortly thereafter \cite{BaBar:2006ait,Belle:2007umv}.
-These states, produced in initial-state-radiation $e^+e^-$ collisions and decaying to $J/\psi \pi^+ \pi^-$ and $\psi(3686) \pi^+ \pi^-$ respectively, possess the quantum numbers $J^{PC}=1^{--}$ but exhibit peculiar decay patterns.
 Contrary to expectations for conventional charmonium states above open-charm threshold, neither $Y(4260)$ nor the $Y(4360)$ has been observed in exclusive open-charm decays (e.g., to $D\bar{D}$, $D^*\bar{D}$)~\cite{BaBar:2006qlj,Belle:2006hvs,Belle:2007xvy,Belle:2009dus,CLEO:2008ojp,BaBar:2009elc,BaBar:2010plp} or in the hadronic $R$-value scan~\cite{CLEO:2008ojp,PLUTO:1976jbe,DASP:1978dns,Siegrist:1981zp,BES:1999wbx,BES:2009ejh}.
-This discrepancy has fueled extensive theoretical debate, with interpretations spanning hybrid mesons, tetraquarks, hadronic molecules, and conventional $c\bar{c}$ excitations.
 However, the absence in key channels poses a serious challenge to many of these resonant models.
 In response, a conceptually distinct explanation has been developed—the non-resonant picture—which attributes the observed peaks not to new particles but to the interference of known production amplitudes.

 The core concept of the non-resonant picture is elegantly straightforward.
 For processes such as $e^+e^- \to J/\psi \pi^+ \pi^-$~\cite{BaBar:2005hhc} and $e^+e^- \to \psi(3686) \pi^+ \pi^-$~\cite{BaBar:2006ait}, the total production amplitude can receive contributions from distinct mechanisms.
 The first is a direct, non-resonant production where the virtual photon from $e^+e^-$ annihilation directly couples to the final state.
 The second proceeds through the formation of known intermediate resonances, such as the established charmonia $\psi(4160)$ and $\psi(4415)$, which subsequently decay into the same final state via hadronic loops.
 The key insight is that the coherent sum of these amplitudes, particularly when they possess a relative phase, can constructively and destructively interfere in the invariant mass ($\sqrt{s}$) spectrum.
 This interference can produce distinct peaks or enhancements that mimic resonant signals, even in the absence of poles in the scattering matrix.
 This mechanism provides a natural explanation for structures that appear prominently in specific final states (governed by the interfering pathways) but leave no imprint in other channels where the interfering terms are absent or negligible.